DeviKamakshi/bmi-sleep-apnea-regression/README.md

 ## Repository Structure

-- `bmi-sleep-apnea-regression.Rproj` - R project file
+- `Project.Rproj` - RStudio project file
 - `bmi_ahi_regression.R` - R code used for the statistical analysis
 - `report.pdf` - Final project report
+- `bmi_ahi_scatterplot.png` - Scatterplot of BMI and AHI with the fitted regression line
+- `residuals_fitted.png` - Residuals versus fitted values diagnostic plot
-- `figures/` - Figures used in the report
+- `normal_qq.png` - Normal Q-Q plot of the regression residuals
 - `README.md` - Description of the project and repository

 The raw DREAMT dataset and `participant_info.csv` are not stored in this